Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 straightforward abstraction, `FqName` cannot differentiate between package and classifier components.
 For instance, in `foo.Bar.Baz`, `Bar` could either be a package or an outer class name.
 While Kotlin's coding conventions [discourage](https://kotlinlang.org/docs/coding-conventions.html#naming-rules) capitalized package names, technically it remains possible.
-Consequently, Analysis API employs a different abstraction for storing qualified names, namely `ClassId` for classes and `CallableId` for functions and properties.
+Consequently, the Analysis API employs a different abstraction for storing qualified names, namely `ClassId` for classes and `CallableId` for functions and properties.

 To construct a `ClassId`, merely pass its text representation to `ClassId.fromString()`.
 The slashes `/` separate package components, whereas dots `.` distinguish nested class names.